+You can use your traditional IRA to pay down debt, but as with a 401(k), any withdrawals before the age of 59 and a half are subject to taxes and a 10% penalty.
+However, there are exceptions, like disability, qualified education expenses and death.
 If you have a Roth IRA, you can withdraw funds tax free if you’ve had the money in the account for at least five years.
 But you’re limited to what you’ve contributed.
 And if you’re under the age of 59 and a half, any part of the withdrawal that comes from investment earnings is subject to taxes and to the 10% penalty.

 Paying off debt with your 401(k) might sound like a good idea in theory, but the early withdrawal penalties or fees and interest that come with a 401(k) loan might make you want to think twice.
 Instead, read up on other debt consolidation options to help you decide which is best for you.